Leslyn Lewis: Early life and education

-Born in Jamaica, she immigrated to Canada at age five and grew up in East York, Ontario.
+Leslyn Ann Lewis was born in Jamaica, and she immigrated to Canada at age five and grew up in East York, Ontario.

 Lewis graduated with a Bachelor of Arts with high distinction from the University of Toronto as a student of Trinity College.
-She also holds a Master of Environmental Studies from York University with a concentration in business and environment from the Schulich School of Business, and a law degree and PhD in international law from Osgoode Hall Law School.
+She also holds a Master of Environmental Studies from York University with a concentration in business and environment from the Schulich School of Business, and a Juris Doctor and PhD in international law from Osgoode Hall Law School.

 Legal career

 Lewis has practiced law since approximately 2000 and is the managing partner of Lewis Law in Scarborough, specializing in commercial litigation and international trade practice, with a focus on energy policy.
 She has hosted the television show Law Matters.

 In 2018 she was appointed by the province of Ontario to the board of the Ontario Trillium Foundation and was later named to the foundation's committee responsible for dispensing funds for youth programs.

 In May 2019 she was awarded a Harry Jerome Award for Professional Excellence by the Black Business and Professional Association.